-- The top row has column headers that match metadata fields.
-The headers can also have different names.
+- The top line has column headers that are matched with the metadata fields.
+The headers also can have different names.

-- Category Code in column B is important because it specifies where the entry data is stored.
+- Category Code in column 1 is important because it specifies where the entry data is stored.

-- The code under Parent Code (column C) can be used to create subcategories.
-If Parent Code is set to null or rootThe parent of all folders in a file system.
-(Despite being called the root, it is generally found at the top of the structure.), the category is created in a catalog's root level.
+- The code entered in under Parent Code in column 2 can be used to create subcategories.
+If the Parent Code is set to null or rootThe parent of all folders in a file system.
+(Despite being called the root, it is generally found at the top of the structure.), then that category is created in the root level of a catalog.
 Figure 1 shows that Infants and Toddlers categories are created at the root level, while the Diapering Supplies category is located under Infants as a subcategory.

 Entry files specify data for catalog entries.
 The Products, Variation/SKUS, and Packages CSV files for this example are shown in Figures 2, 3, and 4.

 The entry relations file links one entry to others.
-In the following example, Var1 through Var5 (different diaper sizes) are associated with Prod1 (Diapers), while Var9 through Var11 (different quantity for wipes) are associated with Prod2 (Wipes), and so on.
+In the following example, Var1 through Var5 (different diaper sizes) are associated to Prod1 (Diapers), Var9 through Var11 (different quantity for wipes) are associated with Prod2 (Wipes) and so on.
 Some variants are assigned to packages.

-The Prod, Var, and Package codes must be the codes from the entry CSV files (Figures 2, 3, and 4).
-If you include codes not defined in the entry CSV files, an error occurs when they are imported into Commerce Manager.
+The Prod, Var and Package codes must be the codes from the entry CSV files (Figures 2, 3, and 4).
+If you include codes that are not defined in the entry CSV files, an error occurs when they are imported into Commerce Manager.

 The associations file creates associations among different entries.
 In Figure 6, Var10 is associated to Var1 as an accessory, and Var2 to Var1 as a cross-sell item.

-The pricing/inventory file specifies information for each entry's Pricing/Inventory tab.
+The pricing/inventory file specifies the information for the Pricing/Inventory tab of each individual entry.

-The sale price file specifies information for the pricing section of the Pricing/Inventory page.
+The Sale price file specifies the information for the Pricing section of the Pricing/Inventory page.